Elilgo324/Monte-Carlo-Tree-Search-Agent-for-the-Game-of-HEX/README.md

 Pushing the button Generate will enable the tree to search the environment for the selected amount of time and come up with the best answer.

-To run the program you need to get Anaconda installed on Ubuntu, This is the link to install Anaconda: https://www.anaconda.com/download/
+To run the program you need to get Anaconda 3.6 (or higher) installed on Ubuntu, This is the link to install Anaconda: https://www.anaconda.com/download/

 Use this code to run the program in the directory: